VirtoCommerce/vc-docs/platform/user-guide/docs/modules-installation.md

 ![Modules](media/modules.png)

-Within the **Browse** section, you can organize and display modules more clearly according to their purpose:
+Within the **Browse** section, you can organize and display modules as bundles:

 ![Bundles](media/modules-as-bundles.png)